 This organic cabernet sauvignon is as graceful as it is bold.
-The balance of tannins, smokiness, and blackberry accented with black pepper and nutmeg offers a smooth drinking experience that rivals any California red.
+The balance of tannins, smokiness, plum, and blackberry accented with black pepper and nutmeg offers a smooth drinking experience that rivals any California red.
 Be sure to enjoy it with big, bold foods like steaks, stews, and game, and follow the winemaker’s suggestion of a mushroom risotto.

 Tre Monti Anabla Vino Frizzante Pet-Nat

 Pétillant natural (“pét-nat,” for short) is another style unique to natural wines.
 It’s an Italian specialty that can match any prosecco.
 Similar to the Champagne method, it uses an old technique (sometimes called the "ancestral method") to make sparkling wine.
 Fermentation is finished in the bottle and traps carbon dioxide inside to naturally carbonate the wine.

 Tre Monti employs the technique in each bottle of Anabla Vino Frizzante.
-Located in the historical Romagna region (Emilia-Romagna today) of northern Italy, the winery uses only Albana grapes in this organic, bubbly white.
+Located in the historical Romagna region (Emilia-Romagna today) of northern Italy, the winery uses only albana grapes in this organic, bubbly white.
 There’s no mistaking its raw qualities, either.
 Like some beer, the straw-colored wine is cloudy due to the yeast sediment left in the bottle.
 This also means that it should be drunk while still fresh.
-A fantastic addition to any Italian meal, the dry wine with notes of bright fruits like apple, citrus, and pear also makes a fine aperitif.
+A fantastic addition to any Italian meal, the dry wine with notes of bright fruits like apple, citrus, and pear also makes a fine apéritif.

 Natural wines are nothing new.
 Rather, the wine industry as a whole changed to incorporate less-than-natural methods that often made the process easier and more convenient.
 Mas de Gourgonnier did not follow the modern trends and was among the first French wineries to reach organic certification in 1975.
 The winemakers remain true to those roots, from the estate-made compost to hand harvesting and leaving the wines unfined and unfiltered.